fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 ### The whole app to the internet

-After ensuring that the production version of the application works locally, commit the production build of the frontend to the backend repository, and push the code to GitHub again.
+After ensuring that the production version of the application works locally, we are ready to move the whole application to the selected host service.

-**NB** If you use Render, make sure the directory <i>dist</i> is not ignored by git on the backend.

-If you are using Render a push to GitHub <i>might</i> be enough.
-If the automatic deployment does not work, select the "manual deploy" from the Render dashboard.

-In the case of Fly.io the new deployment is done with the command
+<strong>In the case of Fly.io</strong> the new deployment is done with the command

 ```bash
 fly deploy
 ```
+<strong>NOTE:</strong> The _.dockerignore_ file in your project directory lists files not uploaded during deployment.
+The dist directory may be included by default.
+If that's the case, remove its reference from the .dockerignore file, ensuring your app is properly deployed.

+<strong>In the case of Render</strong>, commit the production build of the frontend to the backend repository, and push the code to GitHub again.
+Make sure the directory <i>dist</i> is not ignored by git on the backend.
+A push to GitHub <i>might</i> be enough.
+If the automatic deployment does not work, select the "manual deploy" from the Render dashboard.

 The application works perfectly, except we haven't added the functionality for changing the importance of a note to the backend yet.

-<strong>NOTE:</strong> When using Fly.io, be aware that the _.dockerignore_ file in your project directory lists files not uploaded during deployment.
-The dist directory is included by default.
-To deploy this directory, remove its reference from the .dockerignore file, ensuring your app is properly deployed.

 ![screenshot of notes application](../../images/3/30new.png)